 Once enabled, your desktop background will change every few hours to an image that reflects the time of day.

-And it looks and works great.
+It looks and works great.

 Use macOS Mojave Dynamic Desktop Wallpapers on Linux